quicwg/base-drafts/draft-ietf-quic-transport.md

 an ACK frame has been acknowledged, the packets it acknowledges SHOULD NOT be acknowledged again.

-Because ACK-only packets are not acknowledged, a receiver that is only sending ACK frames will only receive acknowledgements for its packets if the sender piggybacks them on other packets.
+Because ACK frames are not sent in response to ACK-only packets, a receiver that is only sending ACK frames will only receive acknowledgements for its packets if the sender piggybacks them on other packets.
 In order to enable this, when sending non-ACK frames, senders SHOULD bundle ACKs when possible.